By Nancy G. Kaull & Dr. Paul F. Jacobs

 Saturday, July 26 (Day 18) Pulpit to Tennants Harbor

 We were now officially starting our return trip.
 We spent an hour planning with various alternatives possible.
 Of course, as is usually true when cruising, what actually happened only bore a slight resemblance to our plans.
 Perhaps we would save time if the weather cooperated.
-After breakfast of cereal and fresh Maine blueberries, we set off in moderate winds at 11 am with an adverse current.
-Thus, we had to supplement sailing with the motor to get between some islands at the north end of North Haven.

 The interior of Pulpit Harbor © Nancy G. Kaull